dsagman/picat/readme_hkj.md

 [((A,B),_09b8::[1 ..24]),((A,D),_0a80::[1 ..24]),((B,S),_0b48::[1 ..24]),((C,H),_0c10::[1 ..24]),((D,S),_0cd8::[1 ..24]),((D,H),_0da0::[1 ..24]),((S,I),_0e68::[1 ..24]),((F,I),_0f30::[1 ..24]),((G,J),_0ff8::[1 ..24]),((H,J),_010c0::[1 ..24]),((H,K),_01188::[1 ..24]),((I,J),_01250::[1 ..24]),((I,L),_01318::[1 ..24]),((J,K),_013e0::[1 ..24]),((J,L),_014a8::[1 ..24]),((K,M),_01570::[1 ..24]),((K,P),_01638::[1 ..24]),((K,N),_01700::[1 ..24]),((L,O),_017c8::[1 ..24]),((M,N),_01890::[1 ..24]),((M,O),_01958::[1 ..24]),((N,E),_01a20::[1 ..24]),((O,E),_01ae8::[1 ..24]),((Q,L),_01bb0::[1 ..24])]
 ```

-The `_xxxx` indicates the memory address of the individual `V` and the `::[1..24]` shows that the variable has a range of possible values that will have to be constrained.
+The `_xxxx` is a unique identifier for the individual decision variable `V` and the `::[1..24]` shows that it has a range of possible values that will have to be constrained.
-hakank: The "_xxxx" is not memory a address, it's a unique identifier for the (decision) variable.

 If we added a `sum` constraint: